Youth Day at the Cotsen

 When Communities Engage: Empowering Archaeological Practice

 On Thursday, February 8th, 2024, the Teen Friends of Archaeology attended a public lecture hosted by the Cotsen Institute.
-Dr. Acabado delivered a fascinating presentation on his work in the Philippines, emphasizing the engagement of local indigenous people.
+Dr. Acabado delivered a fascinating presentation on his work in the Philippines, emphasizing the engagement of local indigenous people with ongoing research.

 Thank you to all of the members who joined us on February 8th.
 We look forward to seeing you again at the next event!